thosgood/this-weeks-finds/markdown/101-151/week149.md

 a bunch of laws up to homotopy, etcetera.

 If you start with a ring spectrum, the corresponding cohomology theory will have products.
-In other words, the cohomology groups h^n^(X) of any space X will fit together to form a graded ring called h^\*^(X) - the star stands for a little blank where you can stick in any number "n".
+In other words, the cohomology groups h^n(X) of any space X will fit together to form a graded ring called h^\*^(X) - the star stands for a little blank where you can stick in any number "n".
 And if your ring spectrum is an E~\infty~ ring spectrum, h^\*^(X) will be